dkhrunov/dkhrunov/README.md

 About Me:
 - 🖤 Love technology.
 - 🎓 Always strive to write clean, understandable and high-quality code.
-- ✏ Sometimes I write posts on here [Medium](https://dekh.medium.com/).
+- ✏ Sometimes I write posts here [Medium](https://dekh.medium.com/).
 - 💡 Always aiming at  **usability** and **code performance** at all costs.
 - 📖 Learning any technology that appears ears on my way.